zaiisao/Documentation/en/Voice/billing_audio.md

 ## Agora's policy of 10,000 free-of-charge minutes

-Agora gives each [Agora Account](https://console.agora.io/) 10,000 free-of-charge minutes each month, and deducts the minutes in the following sequence:
+Agora gives each [Agora Account](https://console.agora.io/) 10,000 charge-free minutes each month, and deducts the minutes in the following sequence:

 1. Audio minutes
 2. On-premise recording audio minutes
 3. Cloud recording audio minutes
-4. Video minutes HD
+4. HD video minutes
-5. On-premise recording video minutes HD
+5. On-premise recording HD video minutes
-6. Cloud recording video minutes HD
+6. Cloud recording HD video minutes
-7. Video minutes HD+
+7. HD+ video minutes
-8. On-premise recording video minutes HD+
+8. On-premise recording HD+ video minutes
-9. Cloud recording video minutes HD+
+9. Cloud recording HD+ video minutes

-If your total service minutes do not exceed 10,000 minutes, the service is free of charge; after the 10,000 free-of-charge minutes are deducted, Agora charges you for the remaining service minutes.
+If your total service minutes do not exceed 10,000 minutes, the service is free of charge.
+After the 10,000 charge-free minutes are fully deducted, Agora charges you for the additional service minutes.

-<div class="alert note">The remaining free-of-charge minutes will be cleared at the end of each month.</div>
+<div class="alert note">The remaining free-of-charge minutes will be cleared at the end of each calendar month.</div>

 ## Calculate service minutes